zzhangjii/learning-library/ApplicationIntegration-labguide.md

         order request*

         - Click *Create* to establish the new form.
-Notice that the new form name appears in the Form field in the properties panel.
+Notice that the new form name appears in the *Form* field in the properties panel.

     - Define the layout of the Initiate Form:

       - Click on the *Edit* (pencil) icon to the right of *InitiateForm* in the properties panel to display the form editor.

-      - Notice the palette at the right containing the elements you can add to a web form:
+      - Notice the palette at the right containing the elements that you can add to a web form:

         ![](./media/image53.png)